Information on accommodation, door codes, alarms and wifi.

 There is a gate blocking the road from the Station down to the dock.
 Be aware that the gate is locked outside of office hours.
 If you need to access the area outside of office hours, ask LBS administration for a key.

 The Station’s computers can be used by guests.
 You may use your Helsinki University AD account or the guest account (look next to the computer for the username and password).
-If you have a University of Helsinki copy card printing is possible by selecting the Station’s copy machines by selecting the Siperiankuusi printer (machines are located upstairs in the library and downstairs next to the front office) from the print window and follow the instructions found next to the computer.
+If you have a University of Helsinki copy card printing is possible by selecting the Station’s copy machines by selecting any of the 'smartcard' printers (machines are located upstairs in the library and downstairs next to the front office) from the print window and follow the instructions found next to the computer.
 Guests may also print using the computer located in the lobby of the main building.

-Wireless internet is available through Helsinki University’s HupNet, as well as Eduroam.
-Guests from other Finnish post-secondary institutions can access HupNet through the HAKA link on the HupNet page.
-Guests from other Universities abroad can usually access the net through Eduroam.
+Wireless internet is available by connecting to 'HelsinkiUni Guest' (pw=helsinkiuni), as well as Eduroam.
+Guests from other universities in Finland and abroad can usually access the net through Eduroam.

 Contact: Coordinator John Loehr